After being sent to Wounded Warrior while in the Marines, I got a lot of first-hand experience with service dogs and gear they wear.

 I sorted through dozens of vests to compile the list below.

-- Here is a List of the Best Service Dog Vests in 2020
+- Here is a List of the Best Service Dog Vests

 - 1. Industrial Puppy Harness (Best Value)